Upgrade Your Home with Cellulose Blown-In Insulation

 Evaluation process

-During the assessment, the contractor may provide minor improvements at no cost ... , such as installing high-efficiency lighting, adjusting thermostat settings, checking hot water temperature, and evaluating the need for high-efficiency showerheads and aerators.
+During the assessment, the contractor may provide minor improvements ... , such as installing high-efficiency lighting, adjusting thermostat settings, checking hot water temperature, and evaluating the need for high-efficiency showerheads and aerators.
 The contractor may also assess the energy use of refrigerators and freezers, check for carbon monoxide, and evaluate the need for additional measures to reduce heating costs, such as evaluating the heating system, inspecting ducts or pipes for heat distribution, assessing insulation levels, measuring air leakage with a blower door test, and checking for gas leaks.

 • Thumbs up.